ToasterUwU/pycryptometer/README.md

 - source: (String) Can be "open", "close", "high", "low" or "volume"

 - period: (Integer) Between 1 and 300.
-The period in days that a indicator uses to display data.
+A period in days that a indicator uses to display data.

-#
+- long_period: (Integer) Same rules and usage as "period"

+- short_period: (Integer) Same rules and usage as "period"

+- signal_period: (Integer) Same rules and usage as "period"

-### The functions:
+### **The functions:**

+    💲: Premium only function

 - **infos**:

     - market_list(exchange) -> returns all market_pair's of the exchange